Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Some of us manage to maintain a minor connection to the Self, but for most of us, by adulthood, we are a collection of conditioning, programming, and installed behavioral patterns.

 We come to lack an understanding of ourselves and our environment.
-Carl Jung, for example, referred to the process of returning to oneself as individuation, a process that may be initiated by the individual, especially around midlife.
+Carl Jung, for example, referred to the process of returning to oneself as individuation, which may be initiated by the individual, especially around midlife.

-But by whatever name, path, method, or process, the primary goal of one’s spiritual growth is to return to Spirit.
+But by whatever name, path, method, or process, the primary goal of one’s healing and spiritual growth is to return to Spirit.

 Healing, or wholeness, represents this Return.